-North Texas Performing Arts (NTPA) is dedicated to developing the character of youth through quality performing arts education and family entertainment.
+North Texas Performing Arts (NTPA) is a 501(c)3 not-for profit corporation dedicated to developing the character of youth through quality performing arts education and family entertainment.

 We have classes, auditions, camps and productions in Dallas, Fairview, Frisco and Plano.
 We have three permanent locations in Plano, Frisco and Fairview, and we perform at venues all over the North Dallas metroplex.